yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-events.markdown

 # Event Registration

-Subscribing to an event is done using an `IDataEventSession` with a [template|Query Template Types], an event type and a callback method. `ISpaceProxy` has a default data event session that can be used for subscription.
+Subscribing to an event is done using an `IDataEventSession` with a ajepaaaQuery Template Typesajepbbb, an event type and a callback method. `ISpaceProxy` has a default data event session that can be used for subscription.

 The following example demonstrates simple events usage: